 Tram T. Tran

-Dr. Tran is Medical Director of Liver Transplantation at Cedars-Sinai Medical Center and Professor of Medicine at Geffen UCLA School of Medicine.
+Tram T. Tran, MD, FAASLD is the Medical Director of Liver Transplantation at Cedars-Sinai Medical Center and Professor of Medicine at Geffen UCLA School of Medicine.
 Dr. Tran has broad research interests in the areas of viral hepatitis B and C, liver disease in pregnancy and liver transplantation.
 She is an internationally recognized expert and NIH-funded researcher in the field of chronic hepatitis B, and is active in patient and community advocacy on hepatitis B prevention and treatment.
 She has authored and co-authored numerous abstracts, papers and chapters in these fields and published in journals.

 Calvin Q. Pan